 Have you been feeling too drained and mentally exhausted that even the simplest decisions seem like a huge task?
 Does your current mental state make you irritable, stressed every now and then, and kills your productivity?
-If you relate to these questions and find yourself to be juggling with such situations then reading this piece on will bring you clarity about the condition.
+If you relate to these questions and find yourself to be juggling with such situations then reading this piece on will bring you clarity about your mental condition.

 - Persisting state of mental and physical exhaustion